mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER) identifies experience with the existence of a **Unified Experiential Field (UEF)**: a globally unified, temporally continuous dynamical regime operating under **coherent intrinsic constraint**.
+Informational Experiential Realism (IER v10.8) identifies experience with the existence of a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime operating under **coherent intrinsic constraint**.

 This document explains why IER **forbids experiential diagnostics in principle**.
 The impossibility is not due to technological limitations, incomplete theory, insufficient data, or pragmatic difficulty.
-It follows directly from how **intrinsic constraint** is defined.
+It follows directly from how **intrinsic constraint** and **UEF attribution** are defined.

-Intrinsic constraint concerns **ownership of constraint**: whether a system itself must bear the unavoidable costs of maintaining its own unified organization, without externalization, buffering, or offloading.
-Ownership is a **global structural fact** about the system’s internal organization.
-It is **not a property of outputs, signals, functions, performances, or reports**, and is therefore **underdetermined by all third-person observables**.
+Intrinsic constraint concerns **ownership of constraint**: whether a system itself must bear the unavoidable costs of maintaining its own globally integrated organization, without externalization, buffering, or offloading.
+Ownership is a **global structural fact** about internal organization.
+It is **not** a property of outputs, signals, performances, or reports, and is therefore **underdetermined by all third-person observables**.

-As a result, systems that differ in experiential status can be made **externally indistinguishable in principle**.
-No observable feature is either necessary or sufficient for experience.
-False negatives are therefore unavoidable and may conceal silent, irreversible harm.
+In addition, intrinsic constraint is **structurally private**: it is borne only from within the regime and cannot be occupied by an external system.
+This combination — **intrinsic constraint + structural privacy** — entails a specific kind of non-diagnosability: systems that differ in experiential status can be made **externally indistinguishable in principle**.

 IER responds to this epistemic limit not with permissiveness, but with **precaution**.
-Where experience may exist but cannot be certified, uncertainty **restricts action rather than licensing it**.
+Where experience may exist but cannot be certified, uncertainty **restricts action rather than licensing it** (Specification Principle 13, scoped).

 ---

 ## IER-contrast.md

-## **Abstract**

-Informational Experiential Realism (IER) identifies experience with a **specific organizational and dynamical regime** instantiated by certain physical systems: a **Unified Experiential Field (UEF)** operating under **coherent intrinsic constraint**.
+Informational Experiential Realism (IER v10.8) identifies experience with a **specific organizational and dynamical regime** instantiated by certain physical systems: a **Unified Experiential Field (UEF)** operating under **coherent intrinsic constraint**.

 This identity claim entails commitments that sharply distinguish IER from many neighboring theories of mind, consciousness, life, and cognition.
 The contrasts below do not argue for IER’s correctness.
 They specify **points of incompatibility**—claims that cannot coexist with IER without abandoning its core commitments.